-Concepts in the development of a leadership and evaluation.
+Concepts in the development of a leadership and evaluation plan will be looked at.

 ACC-Accounting Courses

 ACC 101 Fundamentals of Accounting (45 lecture hours, 3 credits)

 Presents the basic elements and concepts of accounting, with emphasis on the procedures used for maintaining journals, ledgers, and other related records, and for the completion of end-of-period reports for small service and merchandising businesses.